-Name: Lvcivs Titinvs Vrsvs Rank: Vexillarivs Origin: Ostia, Province of Rome, Italia
+Name: Lvcivs Titinvs Vrsvs Rank: Vexillarivs Origin: Ostia, Lativm, Italia

 I was born in Ostia, Province of Rome, Italy, the son of a rich merchant shipper.
 My father, and grandfather before him, imported wild and exotic animals to be used in the Arenas for entertainment and pleasure in Rome and its provinces.
 As a young boy, I was always fascinated by these wild animals, especially the bear which had massive claws and could stand almost up to 9 feet tall when on its hind legs.
 I spent a lot of time observing these animals, so much so that my friends started calling me “Ursus”.
 This nickname also suited well because of my stature as I was bigger than all of my fellow friends.